rkuma183/wilsonmar.github.io/_posts/2017-03-03-python-install.md

    ### Conda environments #

-0. Get a list:
+0. Get a list of Conda environments (from any folder) using the -e flag:

    <tt><strong>
    conda info -e
    </strong></tt>

-   The response:
+   Alternately, if you like typing long options:

+   <tt><strong>
+   conda info --env
+   </strong></tt>

+   The response are like this:

    <pre>
 tensorflow_env           /Users/mac/anaconda/envs/tensorflow_env